 Why do dogs cry?

 Dogs are highly intelligent animals that have adapted perfectly to living with humans.
 Although they can't pronounce words, these little ones have other ways—equally or more effective—of communicating with us.
 Crying is one of them.
-Dogs may cry for different reasons , but it's always to show us something or to let us know how they feel.
+Dogs can cry for different reasons., but it is always to show us something or to tell us how they feel.

 In this article, we'll help you interpret your dog's whining.
-We'll answer questions like why dogs cry, what to do when a dog cries , and how to stop my dog from crying when home alone.
-Read on to fully understand your pet and give them a better quality of life.
+We answer the questions about why dogs cry. what to do when a dog cries and how to stop my dog from crying when he's home alone.
+Read on to fully understand your pet and give him a better quality of life.

 Why do dogs cry?